14islands/14islands-com-v2/app/blog/_posts/2017-02-15-responsible-push-notifications-on-the-web.md

 })
 {% endhighlight %}

-In the CSS, the *show-notifications* class will switch to the view showing buttons.
+In the CSS, the *show-notifications* class will switch to the view showing both buttons.

 {% include post-image.html alt="Notifications" src="/images/blog/2017-02-push-notifications/notify-visible.png" margin="both" ratio="16_5" %}